nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Listing all clients: `list`

-Shows a list of all your clients in FAST.
+Shows you the list of all your clients in FAST.
 This command is useful to return to viewing your full client list after a [find](#searching-for-clients-find) command has been executed.

 **Format**: `list`

 ### Editing a client: `edit`

-Edits an existing client in FAST.
+You can edit an existing client in FAST.
 This can be used if the client's information has changed, or if you entered an incorrect entry previously.

 **Format**: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`